jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 step toward improving transparency for software supply chains for both technology vendors and government customers.
-The NTIA describes an SBOM as effectively a nested inventory, a list of ingredients that make up software components, and provides those who produce, purchase, and operate software with infor\-
+The NTIA describes an SBOM as “effectively a nested inventory, a list of ingredients that make up software components, and provides those who produce, purchase, and operate software with infor\-